nus-cs2030s/2223-s2/docs/28-immutability.md

 We will explore concurrent execution of code towards the end of the module, but making our classes immutable goes a long way in reducing bugs related to concurrent execution.
 Without going into details here (you will learn the details later), concurrent programming allows multiple threads of code to run in an interleaved fashion, in an arbitrary interleaving order.
 If we have complex code that is difficult to debug to begin with, imagine having code where we have to ensure its correctness regardless of how the execution interleaves!
 Immutability helps us ensure that regardless of how the code interleaves, our objects remain unchanged.

-## Consideration
+## Final &ne; Immutable

-When creating an immutable class, we need to be careful between the keywords that helps us avoid accidentally making things easily mutable and the actual concept of immutable class.
+When creating an immutable class, we need to be careful to distinguish between the keywords that helps us avoid accidentally making things easily mutable and the actual concept of immutable class.
 For instance, it is _insufficient_ to simply declare all fields with `final` keywords.
 Just because we cannot accidentally update the field, does not mean that the field is immutable.
 Consider the same `Circle` above but with a getter for the center point and now imagine that the `Point` is mutable.

 ```java
 final class Circle {